Fedimint-Prediction-Markets/webimint-rs-prediction-markets/docs/usage/README.md

 Contracts of each outcome can also be swapped locally in each outcomes order book.
 New orders will always pick the best price between creating/destroying vs swapping.

 To find the probability that a given outcome price represents, simply divide the price by the contract price.

+A market payout occurs once a proposed payout has a certain amount of weight defined by the market.

 ## UI Walkthrough